 Making an informed decision about the use of prescription opioids ensures these drugs are used only when they are likely to be effective and the harms are minimized.

-- Tell your medical professional about past or current alcohol and drug use.
+- Tell your doctor about past or current alcohol and drug use.

-- Tell your medical professional about all medications and supplements you are taking to prevent any dangerous side effects.
+- Tell your doctor about all medications and supplements you are taking to prevent any dangerous side effects.
 Use this table.
 (PDF)

-- Discuss with your medical professional all of the risks and benefits of taking prescription opioids.
+- Discuss the risks and benefits of taking prescription opioids with your doctor.

-- Discuss with your medical professional pain treatment options that do not involve prescription opioids.
-Some of these options may work better and have fewer risks and side effects, including over-the-counter pain medications, cognitive behavioral therapy, physical therapy, exercise, and other treatment such as massage or chiropractic.
+- Discuss with your doctor pain treatment options that do not involve prescription opioids.
+Some of these options may work better and have fewer risks and side effects: over-the-counter pain medications, cognitive behavioral therapy, physical therapy, exercise, and other treatments like massage or chiropractic.

 What steps should I take if I'm prescribed opioids?

-- Use them only as instructed by your medical professional.
+- Use them only as instructed by your doctor.
 Never take prescription opioids in greater amounts or more often than prescribed.
-If the medication isn't working, talk to your medical professional.
+If the medication isn't working, talk to your doctor.

-- Consult your medical professional before using prescription opioids with other drugs.
+- Consult your doctor before using prescription opioids with other drugs.

-- Barbiturates and benzodiazepines (often used as sleeping pills and sedatives, such as Ambien®, Xanax®, and Valium®)
+- Barbiturates and benzodiazepines (often used as sleeping pills and sedatives; examples include Ambien®, Xanax®, and Valium®)